 Address: 98 Phan Chu Trinh, Phường Minh An, Hội An, Quảng Nam

 It was our first place we ate in Hoi An and when we arrived we were only the people to be served as it was getting late and the restaurant was going to close in an hour.

-We had spring rolls, a banh mi and the mock meat noodle dish it tasted good.
-We particularly liked banh mi and ended up ordering more.
-We also ordered two herbal teas, unfortunately, the teas were very sweet (too much sugar in them) and we decided to leave it.
+We had spring rolls, a banh mi, and the mock meat noodle dish it tasted good.
+Ate banh mi and ended up ordering more.
+We also ordered two herbal teas, unfortunately, the teas were very sweet (too much sugar in them) and we decided to leave them.

 The food was reasonably priced.
 The owner of this restaurant is a vegan and she also does cooking classes.

 Another budget, vegan restaurant which is popular for vegan “junk” food especially for pizzas, burgers and chips, sandwiches.
 They also offer Vietnamese dishes and we ended up ordering Vietnamese fried spring rolls as a bite.
 The food is here all vegan and very cheap.

 Address: 69 Hùng Vương, Phường Cẩm Phổ, Hội An, Quảng Nam.

 Cost approx 25,000 – 30,000 VND – $1.30